RobinHerbots/Inputmask/static/media/Documentation.5f41836bb1bd1da923a6.md

 }
 ```

+Casing "follow" is more used to allow case insensitive input in regex definitions.
+When casing is set to "follow", the input will follow the casing of the mask definition.
+So when you have a mask like "AAA-999" and you type "abc-123" it will be transformed to "ABC-123".
+But when you have a mask like "aaa-999" and you type "ABC-123" it will be transformed to "abc-123".

 Default: null

 ### inputmode

 Default: "text"
 The inputmode hints at the type of data that might be entered by the user while editing the element or its contents.

 <https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/inputmode>